 I’ll include the answer at the end.
 Are you back?
 How did you do?
-It doesn’t really matter, just guessing gave you better idea of the challenge that autistic people with anorexia face during treatment.
+It doesn’t really matter, just guessing gave you a better idea of the challenge that autistic people with anorexia face during treatment.

 Speaking of eating disorder treatment- that is something I’m very experienced in.
 I spent two years in treatment, at various levels of care.
 The first year was very hard.
-No one knew I was autistic (not even me!) and me and my team were baffled over why conventional treatment wasn’t working.
+No one knew I was autistic (not even me!) and my team and I were baffled over why conventional treatment wasn’t working.
 I was having daily panic attacks, my rules were becoming more rigid, and the more therapy I did, the more confused and frustrated we all became.
-Then someone suggested autism, and eventually it was recommended that I find a program that dealt with more complex cases.
+Then someone suggested autism, and eventually, it was recommended that I find a program that dealt with more complex cases.
 Hearing that did not feel good.
 But it was good.
 I met with a doctor before I went to my new program, and she said while I’d need formal testing, she could safely say that I was somewhere on the Autism Spectrum Disorder.
 And I wanted to shout it from the rooftops.
 I’m not stubborn, I’m autistic!
 I also wanted to shove it in the face of every professional who said I wasn’t trying hard enough.
 But I didn’t.
 Because I have social skills.
 This doctor.
 Another doctor also told me something that changed everything that I knew about anorexia treatment: that with anorexia and autism, you can’t treat either alone.
 You can’t have one of them stable without the other.
 They’re a bonded pair.
 Turns out, my panic attacks?
 They were meltdowns.
 And all the therapies we tried?
 Needed to be modified for autistic patients.
 When my team started taking the autism into account, all of a sudden, I started getting better.
 I started feeling better!
 When we figured out what food rules were harmless, helped me develop schedules and routines, and put emphasis on my sensory needs, my progress was spectacular.

 This is what autistic people need.
 Not just in anorexia, but with any comorbidity that exists.
 You can never treat one without acknowledging the other.
 And it’s so hard to find therapists and doctors that specialize in more than one thing.
 So I think we need a change.
 I’m not saying that every professional needs to be an expert in everything.
 And I’m definitely not saying that it’s the job of patients to be educators.
 But if we’re willing to work together, for both sides to educate themselves and cooperate to find out what works, then everything will be better.
 Not a quick fix.
 And not perfect.
 But better.
 In this case, correlation can improve lives, and I’m all for it.